SAP/spartacus-docs/_pages/dev/features/notification-preference.md

 ## Requirements

-The notification preference feature requires the following extensions to work:
+The notification preference feature requires the following extension to work:

 - notificationoccaddon AddOn